 CHRC 420 Education in Healthcare (5)

 An interactive course designed to provide health care professionals with the skills to provide effective peer, student and client education.
+Prerequisite: Acceptance into the Community Health BAS program.

 CHRC 430 Advanced Patient Care (5)